lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 # Conclusion

 By adding the head pose estimation model to the application from Tutorial Step 3, you have now seen the final step in assembling the full application.
-This again shows the power the OpenVINO toolkit brings to applications by quickly being able to add another inference model.
+This again shows the power the OpenVINO™ toolkit brings to applications by quickly being able to add another inference model.
 We also discussed how to load the inference models onto different devices to distribute the workload and find the optimal device to get the best performance from the models.

 # Navigation